MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Functions.md

 Functions can also act like cmdlets.
 You can create a function that works just like a cmdlet without using `C#` programming.
 For more information, see [about_Functions_Advanced](about_Functions_Advanced.md).

+> [!IMPORTANT]
+> Within script files and script-based modules, functions must be defined
+> before they can be called.

 ## Syntax